Traffic Types and Encapsulation Flow

 Test Your KnowledgeOrdering

-Order the encapsulation process for a client sending HTTPS traffic.
+Order the encapsulation steps for a client sending HTTPS traffic, from top of the stack downward.

 Arrange the items in the correct order